youyanggu/covid19_projections/about.md

 | 2020-04-08 | 49,173 | 60,415 | 14,495

 ## Updates

+2020-04-09
+* Add Infections Tracker page that estimates the number of infections in each US state

 2020-04-08
 * Add estimate for the number of infected individuals